MuthusaravananS/MuthusaravananS/README.md

 - 📝 I regularly write articles on [https://in.linkedin.com/in/muthusaravanans](https://in.linkedin.com/in/muthusaravanans)

-- 💬 Ask me about **Sequence analysis, Machine learning, Whole genome analysis**
+- 💬 Ask me about **Sequence analysis, Machine learning, Whole genome analysis, and predictive modeling**

 - 📫 How to reach me **muthusaravanan.ind@gmail.com**